gopasspw/gopass/docs/features.md

 ### Auto-Pager

-Like other popular open-source projects `gopass` automatically pipe the output to `$PAGER` if it's longer than one terminal page.
+Like other popular open-source projects, gopass automatically pipe the output to `$PAGER` if it's longer than one terminal page.
 You can disable this behavior by unsetting `$PAGER` or `gopass config nopager true`.

 ### git auto-push and auto-pull

-If you want gopass to always push changes in git to your default remote (origin) enable autosync:
+If you want gopass to always push changes in git to your default remote server (origin), enable autosync:

 ```bash
 $ gopass config autosync true